ojread/git-workflow/README.md

 # Git workflow for a small team

 We will essentially use this workflow: http://nvie.com/posts/a-successful-git-branching-model/ and the diagrams there explain the relationship between branches.
 This document will list the commands needed to perform common tasks and explain what's happening.
+This is a work in progress so if you have any suggestions, you can submit them through a pull request on GitHub.

 ## General guidelines

 - All work should be done on a branch created for the feature or bug that you are working on.
 Never be tempted to work directly on the develop or master branches.
-- The master branch should only ever contain well-tested code from the develop branch and the project lead is responsible for this.
-It should always be in a state to deploy to a live server for the customer to see.
+- The master branch should only ever contain well-tested code from the develop branch.
+The lead developer on a project is responsible for this and no-one else should push to it.
 - Follow this guide carefully and collaboration will be safe and easy.

 ## Connect to a remote Git repo

-The first thing you need to do to share work with others is to connect your local working directory to the remote repository.
+Before you can share your work with others, you need to to connect your local working directory to the remote repository.

 If the repo has already been set up on a service such as GitHub: